Okefenokee Regional Library System

 The Okefenokee Regional Library System (OKRLS) is a public library system serving the counties of Ware, Appling, Bacon, and Clinch, Georgia.
 The headquarters for the library system is the Waycross-Ware County Public Library located in Waycross, Georgia.

-OKRLS is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
-Any resident in a PINES supported library system has access to the system's collection of 10.6 million books.
-The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
-This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
-It also boasts over 10,000 journal titles in full text.
+OKRLS is a member of PINES, a statewide resource-sharing program of the Georgia Public Library Service, which allows cardholders to borrow from member library systems across Georgia.
+The library is also serviced by GALILEO (Georgia Library Learning Online), a program of the University System of Georgia offering library users access to subscription databases, periodicals, and scholarly journals.

 History

 Alma-Bacon County Library

 Early years of an established public library are not known for Bacon county, yet it is known that the county school superintendent, E. C. Perkins, housed a very large collection of books.
 Perkins decided in the late 1930s to take the necessary steps to turn her large book collection into a public library.
 This first library officially opened in October 1940 and quickly moved into an abandoned building that had been built in 1930 as an overflow for the nearby hospital.
 With a building and collection secured the library proposed a merger with the local Historical Society to operate out of the same building.
 In doing so the two organizations were able to receive funds from the county budget which enabled the library to stay open for a full five-day schedule each week.
 As another perk of the merger the Alma-Bacon library has a vast Historical and Genealogical collection that is available to the public.